-WOT is one of the most trusted and popular add-ons used by millions of users worldwide to check the safety ratings of the websites.
-German news site recently reported that the add-on is malicious and can remotely execute the arbitrary commands on any web page browsed by the users including privileged browser pages.
+WOT is one of the most trusted and popular add-ons used by millions of users worldwide to check the safety ratings of websites.
+German news site recently reported that the add-on is malicious and can remotely execute arbitrary commands on any web page browsed by the users including privileged browser pages.

 While WOT hands over the users’ data in an anonymized form, it can be severely critical.
-As per the analysis reported by Rob, Security Technology student and AMO editor working on Firefox WebExtensions, WOT can also steal the banking credentials of the users besides installing a malware in their system.
+As per the analysis reported by Rob, a Security Technology student and AMO editor working on Firefox WebExtensions, WOT can also steal the banking credentials of the users besides installing malware in their system.